 Train Smarter: Have a Plan by Mick Wall

 I wanted to write some advice and recommendations that would be suitable for Striders members who run around 3 times a week and could use the club training sessions and Parkrun as the core of their training.
-Too many plans on the internet are too generic, too intense, copied from an ‘Elite’ plan or just too ‘out there’.
+Too many plans on the internet are too generic, too intense, copied from an ‘elite’ plan or just too ‘out there’.
 Whilst there are outliers within our club who regularly rack up 60+ miles per week, many of our members only run 2, 3 or 4 times a week and there are rarely any plans or general advice out there to cater for them.
-Regardless of your current running speeds and level of fitness, the advice in this document is for everyone, even those coming straight from the clubs 5k to 10k courses.
+Regardless of your current running speeds and level of fitness, the advice in this post is for everyone, even those coming straight from the club’s 5k to 10k courses.

 I see many questions on the club’s Facebook group around ‘how should I train’ so I wanted to give some simple, straightforward and balanced advice for the average Jo and Joe in the club.
-I think of this document as what i’d love to have seen 6 years ago when I started running.
+I think of this post as what I’d love to have seen 6 years ago when I started running.
 Thankfully you don’t have to make all the mistakes that I did getting to this point and you can hopefully fast track your training from my experiences as a runner, leader and now coach.

 As much as all of us coaches would absolutely love to work 1:1 with every member of the club, we just don’t have the free time to do so.
-I’m hoping this document goes a little way to putting people on the sensible track with their training.
+I’m hoping this post goes a little way to putting people on the sensible track with their training.
 I feel it’s better to get something out there for people to follow rather than nothing.
 I hate seeing training that is obviously lacking direction and clarity pop up on my Strava feed each week.

-I really hope this document can give everyone the understanding of why they are doing the runs they are doing, the difference between training intensities/paces, what those runs are doing for them, what a good and balanced training plan can look like and in essence be the ammunition to empower people to write their own plans.
+I really hope this post can give everyone the understanding of why they are doing the runs they are doing, the difference between training intensities/paces, what those runs are doing for them, what a good and balanced training plan can look like and in essence be the ammunition to empower people to write their own plans.

-I also wanted to intervene and try to stop members flogging themselves with 3 hard sessions a week if they are only running 3 times a week.
+I also wanted to intervene and try to stop members from flogging themselves with 3 hard sessions a week if they are only running 3 times a week.
 Whilst there may be short term gains from it, going to all of Track on a Tuesday, Strength and Speed on Thursday, smashing Parkrun on a Saturday and even racing on a Sunday each and every week is just not viable long term.

 No pun intended, but I assume most of us are in this for the ‘long run’ and want to continue running for years to come?
-Well hammering yourself into the ground with hard session after hard session and race after race is not the path to longevity in the sport, especially if you also want to progress and get better/stronger/faster whilst avoiding injury.
+Well, hammering yourself into the ground with hard session after a hard session and race after race is not the path to longevity in the sport, especially if you also want to progress and get better/stronger/faster whilst avoiding injury.

-In summary, endurance event training (ie 5k, 10k, Half Marathon and Marathon) is all about building a strong aerobic base using a foundation of easy runs then adding faster workouts for leg speed and speed endurance.
+In summary, endurance event training (ie 5k, 10k, Half Marathon and Marathon) is all about building a strong aerobic base using a foundation of easy runs and then adding faster workouts for leg speed and speed endurance.

-The other cornerstone and foundation in endurance running is strength.
+The other cornerstone and foundation of endurance running is strength.
 Strength is not as sexy a topic as actual running, but it’s absolutely key from both an injury prevention point of view as well as performance.